-It’s no secret that Benefits by Design is a fan of the “bring your dog to work day” concept (the evidence is on the Instagram page), and that we love our Friday dog days.
-They bring a smile to our faces and their exuberance and general excitement is infectious, giving our employees a boost and a good laugh.
+It’s no secret that Benefits by Design is a fan of bringing your dog to work (the evidence is on our Instagram page).
+They bring a smile to our faces and give our employees a boost and a good laugh.

-However, there’s plenty of discussion online about whether or not bringing dogs into the workplace is more of a distraction to employees than anything else.
+However, there’s plenty of discussions about whether or not bringing dogs into the workplace is more of a distraction to employees than anything else.
 There are also a few Human Resources (HR) and employer liability considerations to take into account.

 Pet Sitter’s International (PSI) is largely credited with the founding of the first “international take your dog to work day” in 1999.
 Since then, the number of workplaces allowing pets in the workplace has grown to about 8%.

 We’re proudly amongst that number and have found our office dogs have become a part of our workforce.
-They make the rounds and sniff around, say hi to all the employees and give them short mental breaks (proven to increase productivity) and encourage employees to take them on short walks (also proven to increase productivity and wellbeing).
+They say hi to all the employees, give them short mental breaks, and encourage employees to take short walks.
 Sure, their job may sound easy compared to some, but they work hard to ensure other employees are happy!

-Frankly there’s evidence for both and ultimately it will be up to employers to decide, just as we did.
+Frankly, there’s evidence for both sides.
 Here’s what we found out when we dug deeper:

-Office dogs wander around greeting employees and offer them opportunities for breaks from work (such as the mental and physical breaks mentioned above), but they also increase job satisfaction and employee retention.
+Office dogs wander around greeting employees and offer them opportunities for breaks from work (such as the mental and physical breaks mentioned above).
+Even still, they increase job satisfaction and employee retention.
 They can reduce employee stress (there are therapy dogs devoted to this task alone) and boost employee morale.
-Generally speaking, people like the idea of office dogs and employers who welcome their furry pals are more likely to retain and attract top talent and have happier, engaged employees.
+Generally speaking, employers who welcome employees’ furry pals are more likely to retain and attract top talent.

 5 Tips for a Successful “Bring Your Dog to Work Day”

-#5.
-Check your lease.
 Some leases don’t allow for pets and could get you in hot water.
-Confirm your lease agreement or talk to landlord about bring your dog to work day.
+Confirm your lease agreement or talk to the landlord about bringing your dog to work.